Looking for tools to set your team up for success? A risk register can do just that.

 A risk register document, otherwise known as a risk register log, tracks potential risks specifically within a project.
 It also includes information about the priority of the risk and the likelihood of it happening.

 A project risk register should not only identify and analyze risks, but also provide tangible mitigation measures.
-This way, if the risk becomes a larger threat, your team is prepared with solutions and empowered to solve the issues.Create a risk management plan template
+This way, if the risk becomes a larger threat, your team is prepared with solutions and empowered to solve the issues.Create a risk register template

 There are many instances when a risk register comes in handy.
 Ideally, it should be used—or available for use when needed—for every project.
 It can be used for both small and large projects, though your risk log may look different depending on the scope and complexity of your initiative.